rnk/llvm-project/llvm/docs/CallSetup.md

-# RFC: Replace inalloca with llvm.call.setup
+# RFC: Replace inalloca with llvm.call.setup and preallocated

 In order to pass non-trivially copyable objects by value in a way that is compatible with the Visual C++ compiler on 32-bit x86, Clang has to be able to